samba2/stow-manager/README.md

 This is a working prototype of an application level based package manager based on GNU stow (www.gnu.org/software/stow/)

+*stow* installs a specific version of a program from the so called *stow dir* to a destination directory.

 The intent of this prototype was to find out if adding missing functionality to the core *stow* application (like repository support) would be a simple replacement for non-root installations of software on a Linux system.

 If *stow* is a very simplified *dpkg*, then *stow-manager* is a very simplified (and dumb) version of *apt-get*.

-*stow* installs a specific version of a program from the so called "stow dir" to a destination directory.

 ## Overview